Riverscapes/pyBRAT/docs/Documentation/Standards/Cartographic/LegendStandards.md

 This page is where we will document our most up to date standards for BRAT legends.

+# Procedure

+[Here] (https://usu.box.com/s/5kxzkcs6fg8pwgju7mhv44f9hlhrwdy0) is a link to an Adobe Illustrator file that contains the BRAT output Legends Below

 ## Outputs
 ### Combined Capacity
   ![Existing Dam Complex]({{ site.baseurl }}/assets/images/BRAT_legends_10_2018_Existing_Dam_Complex.png)